 Loki (June 9, 2021 on Disney+)

 Tom Hiddleston's Loki may have died in Infinity War, but Endgame undid his death -- sort of.
 During the Time Heist sequence, Hiddleston's god of mischief makes off with the Tesseract -- and now his Disney+ series will reveal where its titular antihero teleported to and explore what happens to him in this newly branched timeline.

 "Just about the last thing that happened to him was he got Hulk smashed," Hiddleston explained.
 "It's a lot of psychological evolution that is still yet to happen.
 But Kevin [Feige] has generously shown me what his plans are -- I can't tell you any of them -- but it is one of the most exciting creative opportunities I've ever come across.
 This is new territory."

 Directed by: Kate Herron | Head writer: Michael Waldron Starring: Tom Hiddleston, Owen Wilson, Gugu Mbatha-Raw, Sophia Di Martino, Wunmi Mosaku and Richard E. Grant

-Legendary Chinese actor Tony Leung will play the real Mandarin, with Awkwafina co-starring as Shang-Chi's friend Katy and Michelle Yeoh as Jiang Nan.
+Legendary Chinese actor Tony Leung will play the Mandarin (aka Wenwu), with Awkwafina co-starring as Shang-Chi's friend Katy and Michelle Yeoh as Jiang Nan.
 Now, here's hoping they opt to keep Shang-Chi's pet monkey, Chee.

 Directed by: Destin Daniel Cretton Starring: Simu Liu, Tony Leung, Awkwafina, Michelle Yeoh, Fala Chen, Meng'er Zhang, Florian Munteanu and Ronny Chieng